The Littlest Rebel: Plot

-Virgie (Temple) and her father, Confederate Army captain Herbert Cary (Boles) are a slaveowning family in the Antebellum South.
+Virgie (Temple) lives with her mother (Morley) and father, Confederate Army captain Herbert Cary (Boles), on a slave plantation in the Antebellum South.
 During her sixth birthday party, Cary learns that the American Civil War has begun and that he must immediately report for duty, leaving Virgie at home.
-Worried about her father, Virgie asks her slave, Uncle Billy (Robinson), about the war, and he tells her that he has heard that a man up North wants to free the slaves, but that he does not know what that will mean.
+Worried about her father, Virgie asks the enslaved Uncle Billy (Robinson), about the war, and he tells her that he has heard that a man up North wants to free the slaves, but that he does not know what that will mean.

 Shortly after Cary's departure with the other enlisted Confederate men, Union soldiers arrive at the Cary plantation and Virgie hits their leader, Colonel Morrison, with her slingshot, a move he admires for its audacity but warns her not to try again.
 In response, she tauntingly sings "Dixie" as he leaves.
-Cary is nearly caught behind enemy lines by Seargant Dudley (Williams) on a clandestine visit to his family, since the plantation is now in Union-controlled territory.
+Cary is nearly caught behind enemy lines by Sergeant Dudley (Williams) on a clandestine visit to his family, since the plantation is now in Union-controlled territory.
 Dudley's men loot the plantation house of hidden food and valuables, and Virgie puts on blackface out of fear of what Union soldiers might do to whites, causing Dudley to chase her through the house and push her mother down a set of stairs in the struggle.
 At the end of the scuffle, Morrison arrives, and makes Dudley apologize to Virgie and her mother, assigns him lashes as punishment, and makes his men return what they looted.
 Virgie hits him with another rock from her slingshot as he leaves.